 When considering whether to buy a house, you'll need to factor in the cost of the down payment and closing costs of the mortgage, as well as moving and other expenses after you buy the house.
 Monitoring home inventory can help you assess whether you are in a buyer's market or a seller's market.
 Even if you can afford to buy a house, some buyers worry that they'll get less home than they want by buying what they can afford.

-This is because you want your home value and net equity to exceed the expenses of selling your home and buying a new one.
-If you have money saved for a down payment and your estimated mortgage payment is equal to or less than your monthly rent, buying now may be a good option.
-Factors such as cleanliness, walkability, curb appeal, schools, access to public transportation, and general safety can make or break a buyer's decision to buy a home.
-With the general scarcity of housing options, some prospective homebuyers are forced to do everything possible to obtain a home.
+When deciding whether to buy a house, it's important to consider whether your home value and net equity will exceed the expenses of selling your home and buying a new one.
+If your estimated mortgage payment is equal to or less than your monthly rent, and you have money saved for a down payment, then buying now may be a good option.
+Other factors such as cleanliness, walkability, curb appeal, schools, access to public transportation, and general safety should also be taken into account when making your decision.

 Trying to time the real estate market like the stock market can be a mistake since a home is an emotional purchase.
 Low inventory and rising home prices make it difficult for potential buyers to decide if now is the right time to buy a house.
 The answer may be more complex than you think, as many people don't see their home as just a financial asset.
 A house can still pay mental income, which is more important when it comes to happiness.
 Even with conditions that aren't ideal, deciding the right time to buy a home depends on your financial situation.
 Here are some tips for getting the most out of your housing search despite market inflation.